marshallford/terraform-ansible-k3s/README.md

 3. Container engine (`podman` or `docker`) with support for `amd64` or `arm64` images (Ansible execution environment)
 4. Access to `github.com` to download k3s release artifact tarballs

-### ⚙️ Machines (virtual or otherwise)
+### ⚙️ Machines (baremetal or virtual)

 1. [Fedora CoreOS](https://fedoraproject.org/coreos/) 42 or later (`amd64`, `arm`, or `arm64` architecture)
 2. Configured with a non-root [user](https://docs.fedoraproject.org/en-US/fedora-coreos/authentication/) with passwordless `sudo` access
 3. Reachable via SSH from the Terraform execution host/runner
 4. Network connectivity between all machines
 5. Python 3 installed on the [host](https://docs.fedoraproject.org/en-US/fedora-coreos/os-extensions/) (required by Ansible)
 6. Access to `quay.io` and the [Fedora repositories](https://docs.fedoraproject.org/en-US/quick-docs/fedora-repositories/) (via direct internet access, a configured proxy, or local mirror/container registry) for system upgrades and package downloads.
-Note: Using Zincati for automatic updates requires additional access.
+Note: Using Zincati for automatic updates requires additional access

 ## 🔍 Example